 Variable Scope items may be added to the contract by the Proposers.
 Any Variable Scope items that are to be provided as a part of the Project shall be completed within the Total Cost to Complete outlined in the Base Scope section on the Cost Proposal Bid Form.
-Variable Scope items must be added in priority order as listed below beginning with item 1 and working down the list.
 No credit for partial addition of items will be allowed.